What is Scrutiny?

-A call-in means that any actions relating to a decision stop until the Scrutiny Committee can look into it and recommend what to do.
-This happens when one or more of our members have evidence that suggest a decision was not taken in line with the correct process, or does not adhere to the principles of decision-making in our Constitution.
+A call-in means that any actions relating to a decision stop until the relevant overview and scrutiny committee can look into it and recommend what to do.
+This happens when one or more of our members have evidence that suggests a decision was not taken in line with the correct process, or does not adhere to the principles of decision-making in our Constitution.
 It should only be used in exceptional circumstances.

-The chair of any Overview and Scrutiny Committee or any five members of council can call-in a decision.
+The chair of the relevant overview and scrutiny committee or any five members of council can call-in a decision.